A muskrat runway set is used to trap muskrats as they travel back and forth through shallow water.

 Once you have the trap on the stick, simply set the trap in the middle of the runway.

 As the muskrat travels through the runway it will attempt to pass through the trap and get caught.

 A #110 or #120 conibear works well for this set.

-The colony trap is rectangular box constructed of wire that has a swinging door on each end.
+The colony trap is rectangular box constructed of wire that has a one way swinging door on each end.